-What to expect in your first session Your first session is the assessment where we both get to know each other a bit better.
+What to expect in your first session Your first session is the assessment where we get to know each other a bit better.
 It is really important that you like the counsellor you work with so in the assessment I encourage you to ask me about anything you feel is important in making this decision.
-It is also where you can tell me more about yourself and why you want to come into counselling.
+It is also where you can tell me more about yourselves and why you want to come into counselling.
 We then work out a possible plan before you make your choice.

 Workshops Myself and my colleague, Jane Taylor, are two practising psychotherapists with more than 20 years’ experience between us of working with clients from a variety of backgrounds and professions.
 Combining this experience and using the latest research in neuroscience we have created an exciting and efficient course in managing the daily life stresses that limit us.

-With three one-hour workshops we will show participants how and why awareness is the key to change using a variety tools that we also use in our own day to day work with clients.
+With three one-hour workshops we will show participants how and why awareness is the key to change using a variety of tools that we also use in our own day to day work with clients.
 We will show you that by developing your awareness you can gain more control, worry less, achieve more and reach your full potential.
 For more information please contact me.

 Training, qualifications & experience